niftycode/firefox-forensics/README.md

 ![](https://img.shields.io/pypi/v/firefox-forensics)
 ![GitHub last commit](https://img.shields.io/github/last-commit/niftycode/firefox-forensics)

-A simple program to fetch history data from the SQLite database of the Firefox browser.
+This is a simple forensic tool written in Python.
+Use this tool to fetch the content (id, url, date of last visit) from the `places.sqlite` database file of the Firefox browser on macOS.

-## Operating System
+## Background

-macOS
+Firefox stores a variety of data in a directory called "Profiles."
+This directory also contains the `places.sqlite` database, which holds the browsing history.
+This program accesses that database and reads the `moz_places` table.
+It then displays three entries in the terminal: the ID, the visited website, and the date.

 ## Requirements

-Python = 3.13
+* Python 3.13 (It will probably work with other versions too, but I haven't tested it.)
+* macOS

 ## Install

     pip3 install firefox-forensics

+## Usage

+To display the ID, the visited website and the date in the terminal, execute the following command:

+    firefox-forensics -w

+If this data should also be saved in a file on the desktop, the option `-o` must be added:

+    firefox-forensics -w -o

 ## Changelog